Yemenite Children Affair: Re-examination

 In June 2016, Prime Minister Benjamin Netanyahu appointed Tzachi Hanegbi, a government minister, to re-examine the evidence in the three previous inquiries.
 Netanyahu said it would "right an historic wrong" and marked a new era of transparency.
 The government also opened up nearly all of the archives of the inquiries putting them online.
 Hanegbi subsequently gave an interview on Israeli TV in which he stated: "They took the children and gave them away.
 I don't know where."
 Hanegbi claimed that at least "hundreds" of children were taken without their parent's consent, marking the first time a public official had made such a claim.

-Hanegbi's grandfather on his mother's side had immigrated to Palestine in 1908 from Yemen.

 Disturbing revelations also followed in a special Knesset committee about medical experiments that had been conducted on the Yemenite children.
 Prior testimony given under oath during the previous inquiries revealed that many children had died as a consequence of medical negligence.
 Further testimony revealed that four undernourished babies died after being administered an experimental protein injection.
 Violating Jewish tradition, post-mortem examinations were carried out on children who were then buried in mass graves.
 Children's hearts were removed in some cases and given to US doctors researching the near absence of heart disease found in Yemen.